MarzellT/face-attractivness/README.md

 If you specify the location you can use complete or relative path.

 # Additional
-You can create your own image folder using choices.py.
+The data is available to download here: http://zeus.robots.ox.ac.uk/vgg_face2/ You can create your own image folder using choices.py.
 This requries that images of differenct people are in differenct subfolders because it will randomly select 1 picture of those folders.
 This ensures that